What Is Electrical Conductivity?

 Electrical conductivity measures an object’s ability to accommodate the transport of an electric charge.

-Electrically conductive hook and loop is used in all sorts of projects regarding radio frequency or electromagnetic interference.
-Electromagnetic shielding is another way this hook and loop closure is used.
+Electrically conductive hook and loop is used in all sorts of projects regarding radio frequency or electromagnetic interference including electromagnetic shielding.
 Electromagnetic shielding is the practice of reducing the electromagnetic field in a space by blocking the field with barriers made of conductive or magnetic materials.

 Essentially, it can help protect equipment or people from high-intensity electromagnetic fields, like being used in grounding straps.
 It can also prevent the escape of signals from secure facilities.
 This makes it especially useful in the military, government buildings, hospitals, and private or classified organizations.

 This product is also used in anti-static and clean room environments when working with electrical components to prevent static discharge.

 The resistivity of the silver impregnated electrically conductive hook and loop has a maximum of 1.8 ohms per square inch on the hook, and 1.4 ohms per square inch on the loop.
 The closure combines for 0.8 ohms through resistance and has a cycle life of around 5,000 closures.